alexfernandez/alexfernandez.github.io/2017/origins-language.md

 [García Calvo (2003)](#ref03),
 they are of limited value to infer how or when language features evolved.
-It remains to be seen if the veils of time can be pierced by keener eyes.
+It remains to be seen if the veils of time can be pierced any further.

 ### Genetics